The disciples knew what they needed to do. On the day Jesus ascended into heaven, they were left with the Great Commission.

 -Colossians 1:28 (NASB)

 We benefit from the example and teaching of the disciples today.
 Their lives and ministry served the purpose of presenting us complete in Christ.
 The following six areas reflect the 6 Areas for Development for our spiritual lives that need to be checked and maintained to have a healthy Christian life:

 WORSHIP- We were created for God’s pleasure.

-BIBLICAL LIFESTYLE- We were created by God to live according to God’s Word.
+BIBLICAL LIFESTYLE- We were to created to live according to God’s Word.

 STEWARDSHIP- We were created to manage God’s resources.

 MISSIONS- We were created to minister to others.